GuardionAI/guardion/README.md

 # Guardion - AI Firewall SDK

-Guardion is a lightning-fast, context-aware AI Firewall SDK, built to protect LLM-based systems from prompt injection and misuse.
+Guardion is a **lightning-fast, context-aware AI Firewall SDK**, built to protect LLM-based systems from prompt injection and misuse.
 Seamlessly integrates with leading agent frameworks.

-In the background, Guardion uses a robust Prompt Defense System developed by the GuardionAI research team.
+In the background, Guardion uses a robust **Prompt Defense System** developed by the GuardionAI research team.
 Our production-grade detection engine, [ModernGuard](https://docs.guardion.ai/modern-guard), continuously evaluates threats using a multilayered architecture of classifiers, heuristics, and decoding pipelines.

+✅ **Tested and proven in production by major financial institutions.**

 ## 🔬 Benchmarks

 ### Detection Performance
-> Multilingual prompt injection evaluation for finance and e-commerce domains.
+Multilingual prompt injection evaluation for finance and e-commerce domains.

 | Model                                                  | Overall F1-Score |
 |--------------------------------------------------------|------------------|